 School food drives have always been a vital source of food collection for PV Community Food Bank.
 They serve as a lifeline to at-risk families within the boundaries of the Paradise Valley Unified School District.
+This includes charter and private schools within the Paradise Valley Unified School District boundaries.

 School food drives also promote team building and a strong sense of community among the students at PV Schools.
 In 2019, school food drives brought in over 60,000 pounds of food.